Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Introduction

-In this paper, we propose a novel 3D region-based active learning approach, dubbed SSDR-AL, tailored for point cloud semantic segmentation via graph reasoning.
-SSDR-AL groups the original point clouds into superpoints as the fundamental sample unit and projects the spatial and structural information of superpoints into an undirected graph, as shown in Figure~\ref{fig:framework}.
-Specifically, we first establish the graph $G=(V, E)$ on a point cloud in which the nodes $V$ correspond to the superpoints with high uncertainty while the edges $E=\{e(v_i, v_j)\}$ are formed by considering both the location distance and chamfer distance between these superpoints.
-Then, we utilize graph aggregation operation to merge the features of the surrounding superpoints to the target superpoints, so that each target superpoint gains the semantic information of the surrounding superpoints.
-Finally, we adopt the farthest point sampling (FPS) method~\cite{qi2017pointnet++,li2018pointcnn,wu2019pointconv} on the merged features of superpoints to select the most representative ones.
-In this manner, SSDR-AL enables to fully leverage both spatial-geometrical information and the internal relationships to reason about the best superpoints candidates to be labeled.
+In this paper, we propose a new 3D region-based active learning approach, dubbed SSDR-AL, tailored for point cloud semantic segmentation via graph reasoning.
+SSDR-AL groups the original point clouds into superpoints~\cite{landrieu2018large,landrieu2019point} (regions) as the fundamental sample unit and projects the spatial and structural information of these superpoints into an undirected graph, as shown in Figure~\ref{fig:framework}.
+Specifically, we first establish an undirected graph $G=(V, E)$ in which the nodes $V=\{v_i\}$ correspond to the subset of superpoints with high uncertainty and class diversity (those low-uncertainty superpoints are dropped in this step) while the edges $E=\{e(v_i, v_j)\}$ are formed by considering both the location distance and chamfer distance between these superpoints.
+Then, we utilize the graph aggregation operation to merge the feature of each superpoint and its neighbors.
+This operation would project these superpoint features into a diversity space, in which the difference between the features in the diversity space is served as the spatial-structural distance metric.
+Finally, we adopt farthest point sampling (FPS) ~\cite{qi2017pointnet++,li2018pointcnn,wu2019pointconv} in such diversity space to select the most representative superpoints.
+In this manner, SSDR-AL enables to fully leverage both spatial-geometrical information and the internal relationship to reason about the best candidate superpoints to be labeled.

-One drawback of the superpoint-base segmentation is that each superpoint may inevitably contain the points of multiple classes, which impedes the regular active learning pipeline.
-A popular strategy to tackle this challenge is the dominant labeling~\cite{cai2021revisiting} that treats the class of the majority points within a superpoint as the ``true label''.
-However, the dominant labeling strategy is prone to assign wrong labels to the minority points and result in the noisy annotation.
+One practical problem of the superpoint-based labeling is that each superpoint may inevitably contain the points of multiple classes, which impedes the regular active learning pipeline.
+A fallback option to tackle this challenge is the dominant labeling method~\cite{cai2021revisiting} that treats the class of the majority points within a superpoint as the ``true label''.
+However, the dominant labeling strategy is prone to assign wrong labels to the minority points and result in noisy annotation.
 To confront this issue, we propose a simple yet effective noise-aware iterative labeling strategy.
-It allows the annotator to split one superpoint into a sub-region set by ``one click'' when the superpoint is observed to contain confounding areas.
+It allows the annotator to split one superpoint into a sub-region set by costing ``one click'' when the superpoint is observed to contain confounding areas.
 In the next, those clean sub-regions will be labeled while the confounding areas will be discarded.
+The proposed noise-aware iterative labeling strategy further boosts SSDR-AL in practice costing a negligible number of clicks.